dapr/docs-zh/content/zh-hans/operations/components/setup-bindings/supported-bindings/rabbitmq.md

 ## 相关链接

 Priority can be defined at the message level.
-Priority can be defined at the message level.
 If `maxPriority` parameter is set, high priority messages will have priority over other low priority messages.

 To set priority at message level use the `metadata` section in the request body during the binding invocation.

 The field name is `priority`.

-示例:
+Example:

 {{< tabs Windows Linux >}}
 {{% codetab %}}